RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

 # ArgvQuote - When passing argument is more complicated than you may assume

 When I researched the ways to exploit `CreateProcess` API, I encountered a post that posed a problem of arguments convention in Windows Programming.
 That post was difficult to read as a newbie in this field, but later, I found it very intriguing.
-I decided to give it a try by writing the whole `ArgvQuote`- a func that resolves the problem - from scratch.
+I decided to give it a try by writing the whole `ArgvQuote`- a function that resolves the problem - from scratch.

-Now I will dig in how every thing work behind the func.
+Now I will dig in how every thing work behind the function.

 ---